hugoroussel/defiris/README.md

 # Defiris

-Port Interest Rate Swaps onto the blockchain.

-Typical use case : be exposed to the yield of one asset while keeping your funds into a different asset
+An exotic derivative.
+The idea : be exposed to the yield of multiple products while having your principal in a single one.

+A typical use case :

+Alice has usdc because she believes it is safer and wants yield on it but finds the dai yield more attractive Bob has dai but would like to have his yield in usdc to get exposure on it

+Ultimately the idea would be to deposit asset into a contract and get yield from multiple pools : so you stake eth and receive dai, wbtc, bal etc..

-What has been done so far :
+# What has been done

-1. Simulate the aave market, deposit and get the interest withdrawn
+1. Simulate the aave market => check test file in `aave-test.js`
+2. Simple unsafe 2 counter-parties based on the aave market

+# Design choices
+The users send base assets DAI, ETH, USDC to the contract that then chooses a pool for them

 # To do

-1.

-### Todo

-- [x]  Create a first "proxy" contract where the user can deposit tokens that will then deposit them for them into a lending pool
-- [x] Withdraw principal and interest from the proxy contract before sending it back to the user
+- [] Generalize the contract to multiple parties
-- [x] Find way to get interest accrued over time by the contract
-- [x] Create a second token with a different rate of interest

-- [] Clean up contract : users should deposit aTokens directly, implement security & structure
+- [] Add security features : safeMath, non Reentrancy, timeLocks etc..
-- [] Understand the "liquidity rate" in the AMockToken
+- []

-Current issue : the contract has to deposit to the lending pools to be registered as a user of the interest gaining token...

-Two choices :

-- either we make a small initial deposit in the constructor which means initiliazing with the two lending pools and have the contract have some small amount of stable coins

-disadvantages : seems hacky as hell

-- or we just make the users deposit their base assets and we take strategies for them... advantages : better UX (don't need to get access to aave and compound etc..) more complicated?

- Okay let's go with #2